smp4/cookiecutter-poetry-pypackage/{{cookiecutter.project_slug}}/docs/user-guide/installation.md

 When imported as a library, all logs are sent to the NULL handler (ie. *no logs* are communicated to the user) unless the calling application has set up its own log handling.
 See the [`logging` docs](https://docs.python.org/3/howto/logging.html#configuring-logging-for-a-library).

 When {{ cookiecutter.project_name }} is run as an application, for example with `python -m {{ cookiecutter.project_slug }}`, a default log configuration is applied which will send all logs lower than `WARNING` to `stdout` and `WARNING`, `ERROR`, `CRITICAL` to `stderr`.

+!!! warning
+User configuration file setup of logging is not fully implemented.
+A config file name and path that doesn't match the example below will not work.

 The user may apply their own custom formatting via a `logging.yml` file which must be stored in the `resources` directory inside the directory from which {{cookiecutter.project_slug}} is executed.
 Alternatively, if the logging file is stored elsewhere, it can be passed through via environment variable with

 ```shell
 $ LOG_CFG=/path/to/my_logging.yml python {{cookiecutter.project_slug}}